Irvinebank Dam: History

-The dam was upgraded with concrete in 2006, retaining the original timbers in the facade.
+The dam was upgraded with concrete in 2006, retaining the original timber in the facade.
 Following the discovery of a leak in 2017, work was carried out between December 2020 and August 2021 to repair the leak and replace six original logs in the facade with "like-for-like" new timber.
+The upgrades were recognised in 2007 with a Queensland Heritage Council Silver Award.